IELTS Stands for “International English Language Testing System”

 Test Scores

-Test Scores are available online Typically 5 business days from taking the text.
-Test taker can report scores to any number of institutions for free.
-Selected institutions can retrieve scores online usually within 48 hours.
+Test Scores are available online, typically 1-5 business days from taking the test.
+Test takers can report scores to any number of institutions for free.
+Selected institutions can retrieve scores online, usually within 48 hours.

 Japanese Language Institutions are institutions where non-native speakers of Japanese can learn the Japanese language.
 There are courses for people who wish to learn Japanese before enrolling in a university, and for people who wish to learn business Japanese, among others.
 To be able to keep up with classes at Japanese schools, it is necessary to obtain a JLPT N1 or N2 certification.
 It takes approximately 600~900+ hours of studying to reach this level.